yale-mgt-858-spring-2021/sql-schemas-starter/README.md

   `<` and `>` and not `<=` and `>=`.
 * Fix misspelling: `timestampz` should be `timestamptz`.
 * Add note about foreign key update/delete cascading.
-* Add regexes where students can use them
 * Note that the `daterange` for `terms` can be inclusive or exclusive of the ends.
 It doesn't matter.
 * Added all the regexes that I used to the problem statement so people don't spend